- Undergraduate teaching

-- Pleistocene and Holocene vegetation succession and climate change in Britain and Europe
+- Quaternary vegetation succession and climate change in Britain and Europe

-- Landscape formation and development during the Holocene, with a particular focus on heathlands, and its relationship to modern management practices
+- The development of heathlands as a landscape, and its relationship to modern management practices.

-- Late Quaternary Environmental Change and Human Activities
+- GV2QCEC: Late Quaternary Environmental Change and Human Activities

-- Research Training for Geography and Environmental Science
+- GV1TGE: Techniques in Geography and Environmental Science

 He is a Fellow of the Royal Geographic Society, and a member of the British Cartographic Association.